COVID-19 – IP Offices take measures to face the pandemic – Update 26 May

 Measures taken by the UKIPO

 1. The UKIPO has declared that from 24 March 2020 and until further notice, all days are considered “interrupted days”.
 All time limits that expire on an interrupted day are automatically extended to the next day.
 A minimum of 2 weeks’ notice will be notified to users before ending the “interrupted days period”.
 This extension applies to all time limits set out by the UKIPO or by UK statutory rules.
-The situation will be reviewed on 17 April 2020.
+The situation has been reviewed on 7 May 2020 and the UKIPO has decided to extend the interrupted days period until 28 May 2020, when the situation will be reviewed again by the UKIPO.

 2. No physical hearings will be booked or take place until 1 June 2020.
 These hearings will be operated via telephone, Skype or other virtual methods.

-3. With its staff currently working from home, the UKIPO is currently unable to process paper forms, faxes and paper correspondence.
-The address firstname.lastname@example.org can be used instead of faxing, posting or delivering documents by hand at the UKIPO.
+4. With its staff currently working from home, the UKIPO is now able to process paper forms, faxes and paper correspondence in a limited capacity.
+The address email@example.com can be used instead of faxing, posting or delivering documents by hand at the UKIPO.
+Forms should be sent in separate e-mails, accompanied with a fee-sheet if a fee is due.
+New applications should be made using the UKIPO online system, as delays should be expected for any other form of filing.
 Electronic signatures on forms and other documents will be accepted.

 Measures taken by the INPI

-- one month after that date if the initial time limit was one month; or
+- 23 July 2020 if the initial time limit was one month; or

-- two months after that date if the initial time limit was two months or more.
+- 23 August 2020 if the initial time limit was two months or more.